iwo-szapar/vibe-working-solopreneur/projects/dominic-csharp-app/notes.md

 - Don't overthink it - just capture what's useful
 - Review periodically and move important items to proper locations
 - Archive old notes when they're no longer relevant
-- Use context-snapshots/ for detailed work-in-progress context
+- Use `/learn` to document completed work in memory/episodic/ and @-mention to restore context